 In this section, we provide a limit formula for spaces of stability conditions.

-\begin{lemma} If $\h=\hua{L}_*(\nh)$ for some heart $\nh\in\EGp(Q)$, then a stability condition $\widehat{\sigma}=(\widehat{Z},\widehat{\hua{P}})$ on $\D(Q)$ with heart $\nh$ canonically induces a stability condition $\sigma=(Z,\hua{P})$ with heart $\h$ and such that $Z(\hua{L}(\widehat{S}))=\widehat{Z}(\widehat{S})$ for any $\widehat{S}\in\Sim\nh$.
+\begin{lemma} If $\h=\hua{L}_*(\nh)$ for some heart $\nh\in\EG(Q)$, then a stability condition $\widehat{\sigma}=(\widehat{Z},\widehat{\hua{P}})$ on $\D(Q)$ with heart $\nh$ canonically induces a stability condition $\sigma=(Z,\hua{P})$ with heart $\h$ and such that $Z(\hua{L}(\widehat{S}))=\widehat{Z}(\widehat{S})$ for any $\widehat{S}\in\Sim\nh$.
 Thus we have a homeomorphism $\hua{L}_*:\cub(\nh)\to\cub(\h)$. \end{lemma} \begin{proof} The heart $\nh$ and $\h$ are both finite by \cite[Theorem~5.7 and Corollary~8.4]{Q}.
 Then we have the following diagram

-where the vertical homeomorphism are given by the second part of Theorem~\ref{thm:B1} and the horizon one is induced by the isomorphism between the corresponding Grothendieck groups.
+where the vertical homeomorphisms are given by the second part of Theorem~\ref{thm:B1} and the horizontal one is induced by the isomorphism between the corresponding Grothendieck groups.
 Therefore we have the required the homeomorphism $\hua{L}_*$ by composing the maps in \eqref{eq:cdd}. \end{proof}

 \begin{theorem} We have